Akshay200114/Python--Assignment1/README.md

-# Python--Assignment1
+# Python--Assignments
-This is an First Assignment By The Lets Upgrade...  solved...
-By me..
+This is all abt the submission of Assignments by Lets upgrade ...Python Essentials.
+ASSIGNMENT 1 DONE
+ASSIGNMENT 2 DONE